lkbodine/Oracle-To-Redshift-Data-Loader/README.md

 #### What are the other ways to move large amounts of data from Oracle to Redshift?
 You can write a sqoop script that can be scheduled with Data Pipeline.

+#### Are you accessing any Oracle dictionary views or system objects?
+No. I only use DBMS_SQL.PARSE to describe query you provided in input query file.
+Check Python method `get_query_columns` in [extractor](https://github.com/alexbuz/Oracle-To-Redshift-Data-Loader/blob/master/dist-64bit/include/extractor.py) module.

 #### Does it create temporary data file?
 No